-- date when the issue was raised; - name of parent; - name of pupil, year group and House; - description of the issue; - records of all the investigations (if appropriate); - witness statements (if appropriate); - name and contact details of member(s) of staff handling the issue at each stage; - copies of all correspondence on the issue (including emails and records of phone conversations); - notes/minutes of the hearing; - the panel's written decision and recommendations and any action taken by the School regardless of whether the complaint is upheld. - 14.6 The above may include 'special category personal data' (as further detailed in the School's Privacy Notice, but potentially including, for instance, information relating to physical or mental health) where this is necessary owing to the nature of the complaint.
-This data will be processed in accordance with the School's Privacy Notice. - 14.7 The School will keep records of formal complaints and complaints panel hearings, as required by regulation.
-It will do so in accordance with its Privacy Notice. - 14.8 The number of formal stage two and three complaints for the preceding academic year should be recorded on this policy. - 14.9 Haileybury received two formal complaints from parents of current pupils during the academic year 2022-23.
+- date when the issue was raised;

+- name of parent;

+- name of pupil, year group and House;

+- description of the issue;

+- records of all the investigations (if appropriate);

+- witness statements (if appropriate);

+- name and contact details of member(s) of staff handling the issue at each stage;

+- copies of all correspondence on the issue (including emails and records of phone conversations);

+- notes/minutes of the hearing;

+- the panel's written decision and recommendations and any action taken by the School regardless of whether the complaint is upheld.

+The above may include 'special category personal data' (as further detailed in the School's Privacy Notice, but potentially including, for instance, information relating to physical or mental health) where this is necessary owing to the nature of the complaint.
+This data will be processed in accordance with the School's Privacy Notice.

+The School will keep records of formal complaints and complaints panel hearings, as required by regulation.
+It will do so in accordance with its Privacy Notice.

+The number of formal stage two and three complaints for the preceding academic year should be recorded on this policy.

+Haileybury received five formal complaints from parents of current pupils during the academic year 2023-24.

-15. Monitoring of complaints
+9. Monitoring of complaints

-- 15.1 The Senior Leadership Team (SLT) should be kept aware by the Deputy Master and/or Master of trends in complaints at any stage. - 15.2 The Deputy Chair of Council / Chair of the Nominations and Governance Committee will review the Complaints Register and files prior to each meeting of the Nominations and Governance Committee and report to that Committee accordingly.
+The Senior Leadership Team (SLT) should be kept aware by the Deputy Master and/or Master of trends in complaints at any stage.

+The Chair of the Nominations and Governance Committee will review the Complaints Register and files prior to each meeting of the Nominations and Governance Committee and report to that Committee accordingly.
 Governors should check that information regarding Stage One complaints is being kept and considered by SLT and should be made aware of the trends within those Stage One complaints through the academic year.
 Governors should also be aware of any formal complaints (Stages Two and Three) and the detail of such complaints; this information should not prejudice any possible future hearings.

 Version history

 Date Reviewed by Notes

 March 2018 SLT

 January 2018 SLT Reviewed

 June 2019 SLT Reviewed

 June 2020 SLT Reviewed

 September 2020 SLT Updated

-November 2021 SLT Policy updated (Complaints Record Keeping Policy incorporated into this policy)
+November 2021 SLT Policy updated (Complaints Record Keeping

+Policy incorporated into this policy)

 September 2022 SLT Minor updates

 October 2023 SLT Reviewed and updated

-November 2023 Governors' Nominations and Governance Committee Reviewed
+November 2023 Governors' Nominations Reviewed

+and Governance Committee

+September 2024 SLT Minor updates

+September 2024 Governors' Education and Reviewed

+Safeguarding Committee

+November 2024 Nominations and Reviewed and updated.

+Governance Committee